tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Achievements

-* Made big contribution into code-review culture and knowledge sharing.
-As a result overall code quality and quality of knowledge sharing increased greatly
+* Made significant contribution into code-review culture and knowledge sharing.
+As a result, overall code quality and quality of knowledge sharing increased greatly
-* Re-written broken in-house tools (that bring big value to the business) and moved them to microservices platform.
+* Re-written broken in-house tools (that bring significant value to the business) and moved them to the microservices platform.
 Made them more stable, implemented additional features, that increased productivity of employees who use these tools

 #### Learnings

 * Cooperation between remote locations is harder than I initially thought.
-It requires a lot of good communication skills from each side
+It requires a lot of excellent communication skills from each side
 * Learned a lot of "soft" skills
 * Learned how to build distributed systems better